 In mid-June Casper, WY hosts the College National Finals Rodeo, a highlight for old and new rodeo fans alike.

 In late June and early July returning Vacationers may borrow ranch horses to attend a clinic with Pat Wyse in Montana to learn advanced Western riding and training techniques.

 Weather is typically hot and dry, with occasional afternoon thunderstorms.
 To beat the heat, we may ride early in the morning and in the late afternoon and evening, doing non-horse or off-ranch activities during the heat of the day.

 September – October

 In September days are still long and warm without the more extreme heat of July and August.
 In October, you may experiences all four seasons in one day – snow, sunshine, rain, warm sun and cool temps that beg for a warm fire in the hearth!
-October is the wranglers’ favorite time for beautiful, autumn weather and the occasional snow or colder days quickly give way to perfect autumn weather.
-Yellowstone national park is still open and much quieter than during the peak season.
-This is great time of the year to spot wild life, lodging cheaper and beautiful autumn colors are at their best, especially in the Grand Tetons outside Jackson, WY.
+September-October is the many Vacationers’ favorite time for beautiful, autumn weather.
+The occasional snow or colder days quickly give way to perfect autumn weather.
+Yellowstone national park is still open and much quieter than during the peak season and, more importantly, this is great time of the year to spot wildlife, lodging cheaper and beautiful autumn colors are at their best, especially in the Grand Tetons outside Jackson, WY.

-The September Labor Day rodeo and parade in Meeteetse, a town of 300 people, and a real western experience, is a highlight for the interns.
+The September Labor Day rodeo and parade in Meeteetse, a town of 300 people, is a real western experience and is a highlight for the Vacationers.
 In Billings, MT, the four-day NILE rodeo takes place mid-October.
-To fully enjoy this highlight interns may do an overnight trip.
-In October, interns may help to prepare the ranch and the animals for the winter.
-Horses shoes are pulled off, chickens moved to insulated hen house.
+To fully enjoy this highlight, Vacationers may do an overnight trip.
+In October, Vacationers may see how we prepare the ranch and the animals for the winter.
+Horses shoes are pulled off, and chickens are moved to an insulated hen house.
 There is a lot to do to get everything ready before the winter sets in.